-• 2017/2018 Wildfire Consultations
+• 2017 Wildfire Consultations

-The 2017 and 2018 Wildfire consultations were conducted following the Cariboo's most devastating wildfires in recorded history.
-The consultation process was designed to collect feedback from residents and stakeholders about the interagency response, understand recovery needs, and improve how the regional district approach its emergency operations in the future.
+The 2017 Wildfire consultations were conducted following the Cariboo's most devastating wildfires in recorded history.
+The consultation process was designed to

-• Bouchie-Milburn Neighbourhood Plan
+Bouchie-Milburn Neighbourhood Plan

 The Bouchie-Milburn Neighbourhood Plan was the CRD's first attempt to create a communityspecific land use plan.
-Engagement activities included numerous activities which involved residents in the planning process and setting land use planning priorities, consulting them on initiatives within the plan as the process progressed, and informing residents with status updates.
+Engagement activities included numerous activities which involved residents in the planning process and setting land use planning priorities, consulting them on initiatives within the plan as the process progressed, and informing residents with status updates and

-• Community Townhalls
+Community Townhalls